textninja/mychsa/README.md

     docker-compose up

-The app will be available at http://localhost:8080.
-If the `MYCHSA_PORT` environment variable is set, it will be available at http://localhost:MYCHSA_PORT.
+The app will be available at http://localhost:8080, unless the `MYCHSA_PORT` environment variable is set, in which case it will be available at http://localhost:MYCHSA_PORT.
 For example, with the following bash command, the app will be available at http://localhost:3000:

     MYCHSA_PORT=3000 docker-compose up

 To tear down, and thus destroy all associated docker containers, run `docker-compose down`.
 Note that the database volume will be preserved.
-If you would like to delete the database completely, use `docker-compose down -v` instead.
+If you would like to destroy the database completely (delete the volume on teardown), use `docker-compose down -v` instead.

 ## Tracking API Calls